qhamietech/PawSOS/README.md

 Pharmacy Integration: Using Map APIs to show the nearest 24/7 open veterinary pharmacies.

-🏃‍♂️ How to Run the Project
+🏃‍♂️ How to Run this Project
 Clone the Repo:

 Bash